-Patients are often astonished that we can find, just by feeling, the painful spot.
-Trigger points are very sensitive spots in muscle bands that trigger painful responses and are differentiated by heightened discomfort in the patient and an obvious hardness to the doctor or therapist.
+Patients are frequently astonished that we can find, just by feeling, the painful spot.
+Trigger points are very sensitive spots in muscle bands that trigger painful responses and are differentiated by heightened discomfort in the patient and an apparent hardness to the doctor or therapist.
 Trigger points are not just tender nodules, but they affect the muscle and tissues in the surrounding area.

 By incorporating trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
 Even as the application of pressure on a trigger point may cause your soreness to become more noticeable, it has the odd effect of feeling good at the same time.
 You will discover that trigger point therapy in combination with your chiropractic Cox Technic treatment goes far to move you toward pain relief.

-Wilson Family Chiropractic offers trigger point therapy to maximize your healing.
+Wilson Family Chiropractic provides trigger point therapy to maximize your healing.
 Ask Wilson Family Chiropractic for more information.